Invariance of Immersed Floer cohomology under Maslov flows: Holomorphic disks with self-transverse boundary condition

 corresponding to interior resp. boundary markings and nodes, respectively.
 The set of boundary edges $h^{-1}(v) \cup t^{-1}(v) \cap \Edge_{\white}(\Gamma(S))$ meeting some vertex $v \in \Ver(\Gamma(S))$ is naturally equipped with a cyclic ordering giving $\Gamma(S)$ the partial structure of a ribbon graph.
 The set of boundary and interior {\em semi-infinite leaves}

 is each equipped with an ordering; these orderings will be omitted from the notation to save space.
+We call the leaves corresponding to interior resp. boundary markings {\em bulk} resp. {\em boundary leaves}, for lack of better terminology.
 A marked disk $(S,\ul{z},\ul{z}')$ is {\em stable} if it admits no automorphisms preserving the markings.
 The moduli space of stable disks with fixed number of boundary markings and no interior markings admits a natural structure of a cell complex which identifies the moduli space with Stasheff's associahedron.

 Treed disks are defined by replacing nodes with broken segments as in the pearly trajectories of Cornea-Lalonde \cite{cl:clusters}, Biran-Cornea \cite{bc:ql}, and also Seidel \cite{seidel:genustwo}.
-By a {\em segment} we will mean an oriented connected Riemannian manifold $T$, necessarily isometric with a closed sub-interval of the real line $[t_-,t_+] \cap \R, \ t_\pm \in \{ - \infty \} \cup \R \cup \{ \infty \}$.
+By a {\em segment} we will mean an oriented connected Riemannian manifold $T$, necessarily isometric with a closed sub-interval of the real line $[t_-,t_+] \cap \R, \ t_\pm \in \{ - \infty \} \cup \bR \cup \{ \infty \}$.
 A {\em broken segment} $T$ is obtained from a finite collection of segments $T_1,T_2$ with an infinite positive resp. negative end by $T = T_1 \cup \{ \infty \} \cup T_2$ where $\{ \infty \} = \ol{T_1} \cap \ol{T_2} $ is the {\em point of breaking}, with the topology that makes $T$ also a closed interval.
 The metrics on the open subsets $T_1,T_2$ are given as part of the data; that is, any broken segment is equipped with a metric on the complement of the finite set of breaking points.
 A {\em treed disk} is a space $C$ obtained from a nodal disk $S$ by replacing each boundary node or boundary marking corresponding to an edge $e \in \Gamma(S)$ with a broken segment $T_e$; we also allow the case $C \cong \R$ with a single edge infinite in both directions in which case the underlying ``disk'' is empty. \footnote{More generally one could also replace interior nodes and markings with segments, but since in this case we will rule out sphere bubbling there is no need for the most general construction.} Each broken line is obtained from a sequence of possibly infinite closed real intervals by gluing together endpoints, and is equipped with a {\em length} and {\em number of breakings}